BuddhaTheChef/NTHA2021/README.md

 Step 1: make sure you have python3 installed visit: https://www.python.org/downloads/ to download your verison

-Step 2: Create an empty folder on your desktop and go to this repository: -----repo here-----
+Step 2: Create an empty folder on your desktop and go to this repository: https://github.com/BuddhaTheChef/NTHA2021

-Step 3: In terminal or command prompt navigate into newly created folder and run git clone ----repo clone ----
+Step 3: In terminal or command prompt navigate into newly created folder and run "git clone https://github.com/BuddhaTheChef/NTHA2021.git"

 Step 4: Open the folder with the text editor of your choice you should see these files: